-Ken Russell’s Women In Love, gorgeous as a landscape painting, explicit as the Kinsey Report, gets an essential Blu-ray upgrade from Collection.
+Russell’s film, gorgeous as a landscape painting, explicit as the Kinsey Report, gets an essential Blu-ray upgrade.

 Throughout, everything blurs together into a frenzy of outrageous emotions and hysterical behavior.